jingwen-z/jingwen-z.github.io/_posts/2019-12-17-older-apartments-transactions-in-paris.md

   src="{{ site.baseurl }}/images/20191217-transaction-amount-unit-price-1419.png"/>
 </p>

-This graph describes older apartments' transaction amount and average price per m2 of Paris, between January 2014 and June 2019.
+This graph describes second-hand apartments' transaction amount and average price per m2 of Paris, between January 2014 and June 2019.
 The orange line shows the monthly average price per m2, the blue area displays the monthly transaction amount.
-During 5.5 years, the average price per m2 increases 32%(10.3/7.8 - 1), especially from the year 2017, the average price per m2 increases nearly 20% (10.3/8.6 - 1).
+During 5.5 years, the average price per m2 increases 32% (10.3/7.8 - 1), especially from the year 2017, the average price per m2 increases nearly 20% (10.3/8.6 - 1).
 Moreover, the transaction amount arrives the yearly lowest point in August, which might because people go on holiday at that time; on the contrary, the transactions in July or September are higher than other months, which means that people usually sign the purchase promise in May or July (supposed that we have 2 months for negotiating the credit between the purchase promise and purchase agreement), so that they can sign the agreement before their holiday or before the school opening.

 <p align="center">
   <img alt="Time series decomposition"